Balochi language

 Balochi belongs to the Western Iranian subgroup, and its original homeland is suggested to be around the central Caspian region.

 Classification

-Balochi is an Indo-European language, belonging to the Indo-Iranian branch of the family.
-As an Iranian language it is classified in the Northwestern group.
-Glottolog classifies 3 different varieties, namely Eastern Balochi, Koroshi and Southern-Western Balochi, under the "Balochic" group.
+Balochi is an Indo-European language, spoken by the Baloch and belonging to the Indo-Iranian branch of the family.
+As an Iranian language, it is classified in the Northwestern group.

+Glottolog classifies four different varieties, namely Koroshi, Southern Balochi and Western Balochi (grouped under a "Southern-Western Balochi" branch), and Eastern Balochi, all under the "Balochic" group.

+According to Carina Jahani research, ISO 639-3 groups Southern, Eastern, and Western Baloch under the Balochi macrolanguage, keeping Koroshi separate.